-For all types of variable-length messages (alphanumeric, numeric and functions), the country code, according
+For all types of variable-length messages (alphanumeric, numeric and functions), the country code, according to CCITT Rec.
+E212, is added in the 3rd block of the second 7A group.
+This code is three BCD-coded digits long.

-Figure M.17: The two first 7A groups of an international alphanumeric message

-The value of the control byte X1X2 is: 0.0 NI R P3 P2 P1 P0 with NI = 1
+Figure M.17: The two first 7A groups of an international alphanumeric message The value of the control byte X1X2 is: 0 0 NI R P3 P2 P1 P0 with NI = 1